Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Veterinarian Dr. Kirsten Ronngren explains treatment

-Since the pancreas is stimulated each time a dog eats, it is crucial to choose the right food for a dog with an inflamed pancreas.
+Since the pancreas is stimulated each time a dog eats, it’s important to choose the right food for a dog with an inflamed pancreas.
 The wrong food can add to the problem while the right foods can speed healing.

 For years, veterinarians have recommended a low-fat diet for dogs with or prone to pancreatitis.
 Vet nutritionists advise dog owners to feed food that is lower in fat than the food the dog was eating when they developed acute pancreatitis.

-While that advice is good, there are more factors to consider when choosing dog food for pancreatitis.
+While that guideline is good, there are more factors to consider when choosing dog food for pancreatitis.

 Based on the advice of veterinary nutritionists, I look for dog food that meets the following criteria: